BinayakJha/SecAPI/README.md

-# **SentinelAI: Secure Your API Keys Before They Leak**
+# **SecAPI: Secure Your API Keys Before They Leak**

 ## **Overview**
-SentinelAI is a Python-based tool designed to help developers securely manage and store API keys, credentials, and sensitive information.
+SecAPI is a Python-based tool designed to help developers securely manage and store API keys, credentials, and sensitive information.
 It offers automated key rotation, end-to-end encryption, and role-based access control to ensure that your API keys remain safe and protected against unauthorized access.
-Whether you're working on a personal project, a startup, or managing large-scale enterprise-level applications, SentinelAI provides a straightforward and secure solution for API key management.
+Whether you're working on a personal project, a startup, or managing large-scale enterprise-level applications, secapi provides a straightforward and secure solution for API key management.

 ## **Features**
 - **Secure API Key Management**: Safeguard your keys with encryption both at rest and in transit.
 - **Automated Key Rotation**: Automatically rotate your API keys to minimize exposure risks.
 - **Easy CLI Interface**: Manage your keys with simple commands for checking, rotating, listing, and deleting keys.
 - **Seamless Integration**: Integrates easily with your development environment, supporting Python-based applications.
-- **AI-Powered Security**: SentinelAI uses machine learning algorithms to detect potential vulnerabilities and recommend security enhancements.
+- **AI-Powered Security**: secapi uses machine learning algorithms to detect potential vulnerabilities and recommend security enhancements.
 - **Comprehensive Auditing**: Keep track of all key access events for full transparency and compliance.

 ---